HCMID/HCMID.github.io/index.md

-## Kick off the year with us!

--  **Open House**:  Thursday, Sept.
-20, 3:30, Levis Browsing Room (basement of Dinand Library).
-Brief introduction to the Club, refreshments, meet returning club members.
-All welcome!
--  **Hands-on workshop for newcomers**:  Friday, Sept.
-21, 3:00-5:00, Levis Browsing Room (basement of Dinand Libary).
-[More info](intro-workshop).

 ## Special events

 -  "A multidisciplinary look at classification."  **Thurs., Nov.
-15, 3:30-4:30** (room TBA).
+15, 3:30-4:30**, Hogan B/C (fourth floor)).
 MID is co-sponsoring with the Classics Department a round table on "Classification," with participating faculty from Biology, Music and Classics.
-Stay tuned for more details.
+-  We're hosting another hackathon!
+[More info beginning to appear here](ms-hackathon-2019).

 ## Regular meetings